-Field experiments.
-The imaginative and elaborate fieldwork used to study the antisocial effects of the media by Milgram and Shotland (1973) was discussed in Chapter 7.
-More recently, Parke, Berkowitz, and Levens (1977) conducted a field experiment in a minimum-security penal institution for juveniles.
+FIELD EXPERIMENTS.
+The imaginative and elaborate fieldwork used to study the antisocial effects of the media by Milgram and Shotland (1973) was discussed in Chapter 5.
+Parke, Berkowitz, and Leyens (1977) conducted a field experiment in a minimum-security penal institution for juveniles.
 The researchers exposed groups to unedited feature-length films that were either aggressive or nonaggressive.
 On the day after the last film was shown, in the context of a bogus learning experiment, the boys were told they had a chance to hurt a confederate of the experimenters who had insulted one group of boys and had been neutral to the other.
 The results on an electric shock measure similar to the one described previously revealed that the most aggressive of all the experimental groups were the boys who had seen the aggressive films and who had been insulted.
 In addition to this laboratory measure, the investigators collected observational data on the boys' aggressive interpersonal behavior in their everyday environment.
 These data showed that boys who saw the violent movies were more interpersonally aggressive.
 However, there was no apparent cumulative effect of movies on aggression.
 The boys who watched the diet of aggressive films were just as aggressive after the first film as after the last.
-As yet, there have been no large-scale field experiments to study prosocial behavior.